MicrosoftDocs/entra-docs/docs/identity/users/groups-bulk-import-members.md

 # Bulk add group members in Microsoft Entra ID

-You can add multiple members to a group by using a comma-separated values (CSV) file to bulk import group members in the portal for Microsoft Entra ID, part of Microsoft Entra.
+You can add multiple members to a group by using a comma-separated values (CSV) file to bulk import group members in the portal for Microsoft Entra ID.

 ## Understand the CSV template